 8. Silver Strand, Malin Beg, Donegal

-Nothing says romance quite like an Irish beach walk and now we head to the north west of the country for a visit to two of its finest.
+Nothing says romance quite like an Irish beach walk and we stay in Donegal for a visit to one of its finest.
 This perfectly formed horseshoe bay with its sandy white strand and irresistible blue waters is such a feast for the senses.
 Descend the many stone steps and find yourself wrapped in majestic cliffs with stunning Atlantic views.

 10. Powerscourt House & Gardens